circleguard/wtc-lzma-compressor/README.md

 # WTC

-WTC is an extension of the lzma compression format, specifically designed for osu!std replays.
-It reduces the size of certain datatypes in the original .osr format.
+WTC is an extension of the lzma compression format, specifically designed to make osu!std replays smaller before storing them.
+It reduces the size of certain datatypes in the original .osr format, achieving ~40% lossy compression ratios.

 | Part | Original lzma datatype | WTC datatype |
 | --- | --- | --- |